Skip to content

 Customer steps

-• Confirmation that the service principal has CAN_USE access to at least one SQL Warehouse
+• Grant the service principal CAN_USE access to at least one SQL Warehouse

-• The name of the preferred SQL Warehouse if multiple are available
+• (Optional) Specify a preferred warehouse if multiple are available

 3) Define the Data to Sync

-Cascade pulls data using SQL queries defined by the customer.
+Cascade retrieves data using SQL queries defined by the customer.

-3. Create a SQL view that returns exactly the data Cascade needs
+3. Create a view with the required output

 Note: Cascade executes the SQL query exactly as defined and does not automatically add WHERE clauses, date filters, or offsets.